Manoko104/CoffeeShop-Sale-Analysis/README.md

 -  Themed promotions or limited-edition products for the month of february.
 -  Initiatives to drive packaged chocolate sales.
 -  Identify strategies to engage low-spending customers and explore opportunities to boost evening sales.
--  Improve weekend sales performance (Saturdays and Sundays)
+-  Improved weekend sales performance (Saturdays and Sundays)
-- d ad dada da da